violenttestpen/aws_cpt/README.md

 # AWS Cloud Pentest Utility

-Helper scripts for a quicker Cloud PT on AWS environments
+Helper scripts for an easier Cloud PT on AWS environments.

 # Installation